Market overview: Good start to the year despite negative news

 In percent

 This graphic shows the yield to maturity of 10-year Swiss government bonds and the premium on real estate properties contained in Swiss real estate funds since 2000.
 The sharp rise in interest rates in 2022 led to a substantial fall in premiums.
-Over the course of the past year, however, premiums have gone up again.
+However, premiums rose again over the course of last year.
 This trend has continued this year.

 Source: SIX